Prayers for England’s Conversion as the Country Goes to the Polls

 One opportunity faithful are hoping for is a return to the Catholic faith — the roots of so much of the country’s culture, even if English citizens, many of whom have never been taught about their rich Catholic heritage, do not realize it.

-Is it therefore timely and even providential that England will be rededicated next year as the Dowry of Mary — England’s ancient title?
+Is it therefore timely as well as providential that England will be rededicated next year as the Dowry of Mary — England’s ancient title?

 Over the past two years, the statue of Our Lady of Walsingham has been visiting every Catholic cathedral in England combined with a mission to pray for the re-evangelization and conversion of England.